kinopio-club/kinopio-client/src/help/where-your-data-is-stored.md

 ---
 title: Where Your Data is Stored?
-description: "Your user and spaces data lives entirely on your own computer, in your browser localStorage.
+description: "Your user and spaces data lives entirely on your own computer, in your browser's local indexeddb storage.
 Because it is not sent to a server, you can't share your spaces or access your spaces from another device."
 category: About Kinopio
 ---